luigiselmi/pilot-sc4-postgis/README.md

 Pilot SC4 Map-Matching
 =====================
-The Dockerfile builds a Docker image with PostGis and R. It contains also the R scripts with the definition of the functions for the map matching.
-The map matching algorithm is used to match the location of a vehicle given as a (longitude, latitude) pair to a street.
-The road network data, extracted from OpenStreetMap, is also added to the image.
+This repository provides the components to set up the map-matching service.
+It is based on PostGis and on Rserve.
+Both are provided as docker images.
+Rserve allows the communication between a Java application and R, the statistical framework.
+It includes some Rscripts that implement functions that are called remotely by the Java application.
+The R scripts send request to the PostGis container that computes the map-matching.
+The map matching algorithm is used to match the location of a vehicle given as a (longitude, latitude) pair to a road segment.
+The road network data, extracted from OpenStreetMap, is added to the PostGis image.
 The area covered is the city of Thessaloniki.
-The map matching is based on some SQL scripts and on a R script.
-The scripts are provided by [CERTH-HIT](http://www.imet.gr/).
-This image contains Rserve that allows the use of R scripts from Java through a TCP/IP connection.
+The R and SQL scripts are provided by [CERTH-HIT](http://www.imet.gr/).

 ## Requirements

-This component requires a Docker engine installed in the host where it is run.
+This component requires Docker engine.

-## Build
+## PostGis
 A docker image can be built with the command

     $ docker build -t bde2020/pilot-sc4-postgis:v0.1.0 .